BenThink/automation-main-bot/README.md

    - no. of adventure
    - adventure's time
    - adventure's experience
-   - max. efficiency of the adventure(exp / gold)
+   - max. efficiency of the adventure(exp / time)
    - no. of battle
    - overall donated gold